Community College of Rhode Island

 How to Get Started

-All honors projects must be overseen by a college instructor, usually the instructor of the course you wish to earn honors credit.
-Begin by approaching that instructor, asking about doing an honors project, and talking about potential projects.
+All honors projects must be overseen by a college instructor, usually the instructor of the course in which you wish to earn Honors credit.
+Begin by approaching that instructor, asking about doing an Honors project, and talking about potential projects.
 You might have an idea for one, the instructor might have an idea, or together you may brainstorm an idea.
-To help with ideas, you can look at projects approved during previous semesters or some example projects.
-Once you have a project in mind, fill out the application form, and submit the form by the appropriate due date to one of the Honors Program coordinators.
+See below for ideas on choosing a project.
+Once you have a project in mind, proceed to the application form page and submit the form by the appropriate due date.
+We recommend you start as early as you can during the semester.
 No honors applications will be accepted after the due date.

 Time Involved